-In some cases, shipping a pontoon boat, even a mini pontoon boat, can cost almost as much as the boat itself.
-So, I decided to design an entire line of pontoon boats that I could ship for free.
+In some cases, delivering a pontoon boat, even a mini pontoon boat, can cost almost as much as the boat itself.
+So, we decided to design an entire line of pontoon boats that I could ship for free.

 Pond King Deck Boats

 The first Pond King Deck Boat was a pretty simple boat: a wooden deck built on a welded steel frame, secured to dock floats.
 It wasn't fancy, but it was way more stable than a Jon-boat or even a V-hull, and very low maintenance ... but awfully heavy and not exactly maneuverable.